 As a Magnet®-recognized organization, NYU Langone empowers our nurses to deliver world-class nursing care in an intellectually stimulating academic environment.
 A system-wide focus on high reliability and patient safety, quality care, and continual improvement gives nurses a strong presence as patient advocates, decision makers, and collaborative partners.
 I am proud to say that NYU Langone Nursing is among the nation’s leaders in shaping the future of nursing.
 Our culture supports and encourages the voice of nursing in all aspects of patient care delivery, and nurses participate in all organization-wide initiatives to ensure that the patient and family are at the center of all we do.

 Welcome From The CNO

-Senior Vice President, Patient Care Services & Chief Nursing Officer
+Senior Vice President for Patient Care Services & Chief Nursing Officer

 Here at NYU Langone, nurses can choose from many clinical services and programs to begin or mature a professional career path that can span decades.
 The many opportunities that are available for nurses at all levels from new Baccalaureate RN graduates joining our one-year Nurse Residency Program to Advanced Practice Nurses, offer the ability to deliver world class nursing care in an intellectually-stimulating academic environment.
 Nurses at NYU Langone demonstrate their professional practice through participation in the various councils that govern the practice of nursing, the quality of our care, and the discovery of new knowledge.